jhallen/joes-sandbox/ansi_cpm/README.md

 dBASE-II to operate directly with ANSI terminal emulators, such as Xterm or RXVT for Linux and Cygwin.

+The output side of the VT52/ADM-3A emulation comes from Benjamin C.  Sittler bsittler@iname.com from another emulator: cpm-0.2.1-mod2.
+This other emulator has BDOS emulation so that the Linux current directory shows up as a CP/M disk.
+I'm thinking of integrating that part of it as well.

 Type 'make' to build the program.

 Type './cpm' to start it, you should get the CP/M __A>__ prompt.